Jessebeau2001/Liftoff/README.md

 # Liftoff
 CMGT Year 1 Project 3

-#Some info about the enngine
+# Some info about the enngine: GXPEngine
-# GXPEngine #
 Last update: 28-11-2019

 This is the GXPEngine.
 It's used for learning about game development at Saxion University of Applied Sciences.

 ### How do I get set up? ###

-* Clone the latest version of the master branch
+* Clone the latest version of the GXPEngine master branch (not this repo!!!)
 * Open the "GXPEngine.sln" file to open the project using Visual Studio Community (or whichever IDE you prefer)

 ### Possible improvements (actively) being worked on ###